-For the shoe to last longer and withstand rough terrain, the outsole was made with a Premium Wet Traction Contagrip.
+For the shoe to last longer and withstand rough terrain, similar to the well known Salomon Sense Ride 2, the outsole was made with a Premium Wet Traction Contagrip.
 Soles made of this material are divided into two areas with different densities.
 One is hard while the other is soft.
 In the case of this shoe, the Contagrip is mostly found in the forefoot and midfoot, while the cushier zone is located on the heel for impact attenuation.

 The outsole’s tread was designed to eliminate debris and to provide grip.
 It is made up of diamond-shaped lugs which are spaced strategically to prevent tiny objects from getting stuck between them.
 Aside from that, they are intended to burrow underneath the ground, creating traction that pulls the runner forward without slipping.

 The OS Tendon System has been inserted into the outsole to provide even more energy return, improved balance, and a fair amount of support.
 From its name, this system acts like a real tendon, allowing the outsole to retain its shape no matter the immensity of the stretching or flexing.
 All of this happens while balancing the dispersion of energy.